 What happened at Tesla

 Tesla’s approach has been the most visible.
 The company removed HomeLink from the standard equipment list for Model 3 and Model Y. The technology — a module in the overhead console that transmits RF signals to open garage doors and driveway gates — is now a separate purchase, available through Tesla’s shop for around $300.
-Owners who received a Model 3 or Model Y without it must either buy the retrofit kit or find a different access method.
+Owners who received a Model 3 or Model Y without it must either buy the retrofit kit or weigh the alternatives to HomeLink for getting through the gate.

 The move was almost certainly driven by cost.
 HomeLink is a licensed technology from Gentex Corporation, and integrating it requires a certified module for each vehicle line.
 On a platform Tesla was working to bring to a lower price point, a licensed visor module used by a fraction of buyers was an easy target.